The Implications of Separating the Elite Men's Field at the 2020 Boston Marathon – PodiumRunner

 The new start will remove that confusion: No one is likely to catch any elites that started 23 minutes ahead.
 It will also, however, presumably give the “open division winner” more of a spotlight.
 We will be curious to see whether results will be listed separately—putting them in the same list by times creates the confusion that led to the late awarding of prize money to women who finished in the top 15 by time in 2018, although 28 minutes later on the clock.

-Of course, elite women have had this division between the elite and open fields for 16 years, since they moved the elite women to an early start to enhance television exposure and make it a women’s-only race, removing any possibility of male pacing.
+Of course, elite women have had this division between the elite and open fields for 16 years, since the BAA gave the pro field an early, separate start to enhance television exposure and make it a women’s-only race, removing any possibility of male pacing.
 And, many argued last year that it was about time men were treated equally.

 This new change means a similar number of men and women will be eligible for prize money, but puts men in front of the women again.
 The BAA says the change will increase the safety of the runners at the back of the elite women’s pack who used to get overtaken by the men’s leaders and press vehicles, as well as allow more exclusive television coverage of the women after the top men have finished.